-- Conflict Coaching: FMCS provides leadership, conflict, individual, peer, and cohort coaching to reduce the negative impacts of workplace conflict and enhance positive and resilient workplace culture/environments. - Systems Engagement and Large-Group Facilitations: FMCS engages workplaces as a system and involves full teams and groups; this increases the sustainability of the intervention and ensures that the group reaches a long-term, systemic solution, rather than focusing on "band-aid fixes," individual conflicts, and transactional outcomes. - Culture Change and Change Management Initiatives: FMCS focuses on promoting healthy, resilient, and inclusive work environments that lead to productive and highly engaged teams.
-This supports agencies with low engagement scores where employees may feel distanced or disconnected with each other, clients, and leadership. - Dispute Systems Design: FMCS offers a broad array of services that focus on the design of comprehensive systems for dispute resolution that are specifically tailored to the needs of the organization and parties, as well as the nature of the conflict.
+- Conflict Coaching: FMCS provides leadership, conflict, individual, peer, and cohort coaching to reduce the negative impacts of workplace conflict and enhance positive and resilient workplace culture/environments. - Systems Engagement and Large-Group Facilitations: FMCS engages workplaces as a system and involves full teams and groups; this increases the sustainability of the intervention and ensures that the group reaches a long-term, systemic solution, rather than focusing on "band-aid fixes," individual conflicts, and transactional outcomes. - Dispute Systems Design: FMCS offers a broad array of services that focus on the design of comprehensive systems for dispute resolution that are specifically tailored to the needs of the organization and parties, as well as the nature of the conflict.